Skip to content

 How can I keep my credit card costs down?

-It’s also important to make sure you’re making payments on time as you’ll be faced with a missed payment fee.
+It’s also important to make sure you’re making payments on time or you’ll be faced with a missed payment fee.
 Use your credit card sensibly and keep an eye on your credit limit.
-Going over your credit limit will also incur a charge.
+Going over your credit limit can also incur a charge.

-Other ways to keep credit card costs low is by not using them to withdraw cash, use your debit card instead for that.
+Other ways to keep credit card costs low is by not using them to withdraw cash.
+Use your debit card instead.
 Standard credit cards will usually charge you for using them abroad.
 Instead, avoid an unnecessary credit card cost by getting a travel credit card which are specifically designed to be used abroad.

 How can I calculate my credit card costs?